 The first SECURE Act in 2019 increased the minimum age for RMDs to 72 years old.
 The penalty for failing to take RMDs is a 50% tax on the RMD amount.
 And while RMDs were waived in 2020 due to the coronavirus pandemic, the RMD policy has been reinstated and anyone age 72 or older as of December 31, 2021, will need to take their RMDs.

-Individuals could now wait until 73 to start taking RMDs without taking any penalty.
+Individuals could now wait until age 73 to start taking RMDs without taking any penalty.
 This age would increase over the coming years to 74 by 2029 and 75 in 2032.
 The proposal also suggests eliminating RMDs altogether for those who have less than $100,000 in aggregate retirement savings.

 What it Means for SDIRAs/Digital IRAs: